Frequently Asked Questions

 The doctor will decide based on your individual situation.

 Yes.
-Currently, there are no contraindications with other treatments.
-Histotripsy has been used before, after or in combination with other procedures.
+Currently, there are no contraindications to receiving other treatments after histotripsy.
+Histotripsy has been used before, after or in combination with other therapies.
 The decision to incorporate histotripsy and the potential impact on future clinical decisions should be discussed with your physician.

 If you are eligible to be treated with histotripsy, you will be scheduled for an outpatient ultrasound screening evaluation of your liver before the actual histotripsy treatment.